Fort Jezreel, Jezreel Valley, Israel

 Obadiah held his breath.
 These messengers would report to Ben Hadad that the king of Israel shrank from contact.

-Ignoring the slur on his king’s title, the man at the center took one stride forward and tipped his head back.
+The man at the center took one stride forward and tipped his head back.
 He recited in a high-pitched voice as if reading from an accountant’s tablet.
 “Ben Hadad says …”

 “Ben Hadad says, ‘Your silver and your gold are mine.
 And your wives and children, even the most handsome.
 All mine.’”